nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Marking a task as done : `done`

 Mark an existing task as done.
+Done tasks are coloured green.

 Format: `done INDEX`